botanix-labs/Macbeth/docs/botanix/network-deployment.md

 - Pegouts consensus threshold: 3 of 3 federation nodes
 - Comet BFT consensus threshold: 3 of 3 federation nodes

-**Testnet infrastructure doesn't mirror mainnet's setup, which may lead to differences in behavior and hight risk of overseeing issues that could occur on mainnet**
+**Testnet infrastructure doesn't mirror mainnet's setup, which may lead to differences in behavior and high risk of overseeing issues that could occur on mainnet**

 ### Devnet